sq-meng/multiflexxlib/README.md

 This does a cut through Voronoi partition of const-E data.
 Regions crossed by cut line are picked up and included in the cut. subset parameter can be omitted. `[1, 1, 1]` here is `[h, k, l]` values. `subset=[0, 2]` instead of `[1, 3]` because python index starts with `0`.
 This generates a cut from \[1, 1, 1\] to \[1.1, 1.1, 1\].
 The `cut` method draws a line segment between specified cut start and end points, and each data point corresponding to crossed regions is subsequently projected onto cut axis.

-If you have enough data points, it makes more sense to do a traditional cut with rectangular bins:
+It makes more sense to do a traditional cut with rectangular bins if amount of data is sufficiently high:

 `c = p.cut_bins([1, 1, 1], [1.1, 1.1, 1], subset=[0, 2], no_points=21, ytol=[0, 0, 0.02])`